Wycofane/SDN/README.md

 It should simulate how it could look and "feel".

-The control center uses pre defined buttons, to control the cisco sandbox SD-Wan envoriment using the rest-API.
+The control center uses pre defined buttons, to control the cisco sandbox SD-Wan environment using the rest-API.

 The whole project take securtity very seriously, thats why SQL injections are not possible and passwords get stored in a md5 hash.
 Neither me or anyone else have access to the password in your DB.